SandsDX

 • Evaluate AI SDR platforms for top-of-funnel automation

-• Retrain team on AI-human collaboration workflows
+• Retrain the team on AI-human collaboration workflows

 Series A ($1-5M ARR)